 Please be advised that the open carry of any handguns or any firearms, even by handgun licensees, continues to be prohibited by Texas law on all college/university campuses.
 Students who are Texas Handgun Licensees, are allowed by Texas Law and ACU policy to store their licensed and legal handguns inside their LOCKED vehicle parked on any ACU owned or controlled parking facility.
 Such students are strongly encouraged (but not required) to consult with ACUPD regarding appropriate crime prevention strategies aimed at preventing firearms from being stolen from their vehicles and compliance with this new law.
 Questions regarding the Texas Campus Carry Law can be directed to ACUPD by phone, 325-674-2305, or via email at firstname.lastname@example.org.

-Students deciding to withdraw from the university will initiate this process with the Dean of Students.
-Appropriate paperwork is located in the lower level of the Campus Center in the Student Life Office.
+Students deciding to withdraw from the university will do so in one of two ways, depending on the reason for their withdrawal.
+Students seeking to take a medical withdrawal will contact the Office of Student Life in the lower level of the Campus Center.
 For more information about medical withdrawals, please see below.
+For students wanting to withdraw for other reasons than medical, go to Wildcat Central, located on the main level of the Campus Center.
 To withdraw from specific classes, but not from the university, students should consult the Academic Policy section of this Handbook or the University Catalog.
 Policy regarding refunds of tuition and fees may be found in the FAQ section of the Registrar’s website.